ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

    ```sh
    git clone https://github.com/ZackFairMoaz/Machine-Learning.git
    ```

+> [!NOTE]
+> * To download a folder from GitHub, navigate to your desired repository, select the folder you want to download from GitHub, copy the URL, navigate to https://download-directory.github.io/ and paste the URL into the text box, and hit enter.

 2. Open a terminal or command prompt.
 3. Navigate to the 'flask_app' folder.
 4. Run the following command to build the Docker image: